 All grants require a Project Director’s Final Report and Final Budget for issue of final payments.
 Sponsoring organizations are obliged to provide an objective assessment of whether program activities fulfill or do not fulfill the original intent of the project as articulated in the grant proposal.
 All programs must include an outside independent evaluator to provide an objective assessment.
 The evaluation narratives supplement the quantitative data gathered from the audience.
 See guidelines for specific grant tracks for additional requirements.

-The LEH staff is available to review preliminary proposals, suggest humanities scholars and outreach strategies, review preliminary budgets, advise on LEH guidelines and work with project directors to adapt projects for usage in Louisiana Cultural Vistas magazine and KnowLA, the Digital Encyclopedia of Louisiana.
+The LEH staff is available to review preliminary proposals, suggest humanities scholars and outreach strategies, review preliminary budgets, advise on LEH guidelines and work with project directors to adapt projects for usage in 64 Parishes magazine and KnowLA, the Digital Encyclopedia of Louisiana.
 Click here to contact LEH grants staff today.